Acoustic Songs, Modes, Arpeggios and Extended Chords!

 As both these chords extend to maj7 we can play a maj7 arpeggio, no matter if it’s chord I or IV.

-But the maj7 arpeggio has many more uses.
+The maj7 arpeggio has even more uses.
 Go to Maj7 Arpeggios to find out more.

 These pages explain the similarities between the Ionian, Lydian and Mixolydian mode.